 Substance Club Nights

-From 1995 to 2006, Substance brought a raucous mix of international talent, word class DJs and live improvisation to venues in the UK’s second city, Birmingham, and later London.
+From 1995 to 2006, Substance brought a raucous mix of international talent, world class DJs and live improvisation to venues in the UK’s second city, Birmingham, and later London.

 During those years the Substance stage played host to the likes of Grand Master Flash, DJ Premier, KRS One, Masta Ace, Jeru the Damaja, Souls of Mischief, The Pharcyde, DJ Cash Money, Maseo of De La Soul, TY, Roots Manuva, Blak Twang, Soweto Kinch, Waajeed and countless others, attracting crowds of up to 1700 to witness the night’s trademark mix of renowned guests and live talent.

-In its eleven year history, Substance gained critical acclaim as a forward thinking club night, its funk and soul influenced house band, charismatic host Mad Flow (Big Dada) and resident DJs Chris Read and Roc-1 defining the night’s sound.
+In its eleven year history, Substance gained critical acclaim as a forward thinking club night, its funk and soul influenced house band, master of ceremonies Mad Flow (Big Dada) and resident DJs Chris Read and Roc-1 all contributing to the night’s unique sound.

-Aside from guest performances, Substance always prided itself on being involved in the music it promoted on a wider level.
-Associated projects with which the night has been involved include live broadcasts on BBC Radio 1 & Radio 1Xtra, the ground breaking ‘Graffiti Bastards‘ exhibitions (amongst the first in the country to showcase artists such as Chu, Banksy, Req and others), the UK DMC Championships, the official 8 Mile open mic contest, the UK launch for Doug Pray’s Scratch the Movie and a label project for leftfield independent, Different Drummer.
+Aside from guest performances, Substance frequently involved itself in the music it promoted on a wider level.
+Associated projects with which the night has been involved include live broadcasts on BBC Radio 1 & Radio 1Xtra, the ground breaking ‘Graffiti Bastards‘ exhibitions (among the first in the country to showcase artists including Chu, Banksy, Req and others), the UK DMC Championships, the official 8 Mile open mic contest, the UK launch for Doug Pray’s Scratch the Movie and a label project for leftfield independent, Different Drummer.

 Whilst the typical life cycle of a club night is to keep going until the people stop coming, Substance had the rare good fortune to go out on a high.
-The night’s 10th anniversary was one of the club’s biggest events and with just under 11 years of largely successful promoting of enjoyable nights under the belt, moving on to other projects instinctively seemed like the right thing to do.
-Since that time, www.musicofsubstance.com has served as a platform for Chris’s current / ongoing musical projects.
+The night’s 10th anniversary was one of the club’s biggest events and with just under 11 years of largely successful promoting of enjoyable nights under the belt, calling time instinctively seemed like the right thing to do.
+Since that time, this site (originally set up to provide info on the night’s events) has served as a platform for Chris’s current / ongoing musical projects.

 “near legendary, a raucous night of experimentation that has had the music and style press fighting for superlatives” (METRO)